A highflier in asset finance, Vedder Price offers its junior associates great transport links to other practices too.

 Strategy & Future

-Given that aircraft frequently fly across national borders, it makes sense that the rules governing them would have an international element.
+Given that aircraft frequently fly across national borders, it makes sense that the rules governing them have an international element.
 The most important international instrument in the world of aviation finance is the Cape Town Convention, most specifically its Aircraft Protocol.
 The Convention creates a cross-border regime for the registration of interests in aircraft.
 These are registered in a central international register, and have priority over other interests, allowing creditors to recover assets even when they're situated in countries that are traditionally debtor friendly.
 By reassuring lenders, the convention makes them more willing to lend, allowing borrowers to obtain financing at better prices.

 222 North LaSalle Street,